ramalho/runefinder/README.md

-# runeweb
+# runefinder

-A Web service for finding Unicode characters by name
+A tool for finding Unicode characters by name.
+Command-line and Web interfaces.

 ## Building

-To compile `runeweb`, you need the `go-bindata` tool to bundle the Unicode database in the executable.
+To compile `runefinder`, you need the `go-bindata` tool to bundle the Unicode database in the executable.
 To compile `runes`:

 ### 1 Get `go-bindata`